 1 9 6 9 – 1 9 7 4 (UK)

-144 x episodes
+144 x 25 minute episodes

-It was Granada TV producer Muriel Young who hired Ayshea to present and star in her own pop show, Lift Off With Ayshea, in 1969.
-Originally simply titled Lift Off - the "With Ayshea" was added in April 1972 - the series ran for 144 episodes.
+It was Granada TV producer Muriel Young who hired Ayshea to present and star in her own pop show, Lift Off With Ayshea (essentially a slightly tweaked version of Young’s earlier show, Discotheque) in 1969.

 It was at this time that she represented Great Britain at the World Song Festival (in Tokyo) with a song written for her by Elton John entitled The Flowers Will Never Die.

 Following an engagement to Roy Wood – who produced her single Farewell – she later married Steve Alder who was starring as Jesus Christ in the Andrew Lloyd Webber/Tim Rice musical Jesus Christ Superstar.

 Married to CBS president Michael I Levy, Beverly Hills became her permanent home.
 For many years she was a well-known Beverly Hills socialite and ran a property development and interior design business.